-Even fewer integrate those emails into a sales campaign that builds long-term customer relationships and brand loyalty.
-But this Thanksgiving, West Elm did exactly for me.
+And even fewer integrate those emails into a sales campaign that builds long-term customer relationships and brand loyalty.
+But this Thanksgiving, West Elm did exactly that for me.
 And it occurred at the least likely touch-point of my CX journey.

 Make Social Connections Personal

 Last year, I wrote about the effect of social media on customer experience: